2023 Marketing Trends To Watch Out For

 Trust is one of the most potent advantages of user-generated content.
 People can easily relate to others who are similar to them.
 Likewise, shoppers identify with a satisfied client rather than a brand.
 Then some numbers are extremely clear about user-generated content’s impact on them.
 UGC is 85% better at increasing the conversion rate than studio content.

 Blogging has remained a commonly used marketing strategy for brands since they started.
 But it should not be considered outdated just because of its age.
+Research has shown that most customers read multiple blogs weekly and purchase something after reading a blog on a brand’s website.

 Consider if a potential client wants to hire a corporate lawyer and your firm’s site has blogs with tax tips and the strategies your lawyers implement.
 This person might find your site while surfing and may want to hire you for consultation/assistance after reading your blogs.

-2023 Trends wrap-up
+2023 Trends Wrap-up